act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-different-background-color-and-distinguishable-style-on-hover-and-focus-.md

 ---
-id: 66e9f0
+id: 2803b8
-name: Inline link has distinguishable box-shadow
+name: Inline link has different background color and distinguishable style on hover and focus
 rule_type: atomic

 description: |
-  This rule checks that links that are embedded in a paragraph, list or cell have a box-shadow that distinguishes them from the surrounding text
+  This rule checks that links that are embedded in a paragraph, list or cell have a style on hover and focus that distinguishes them from the surrounding text

 input_aspects:
   - DOM Tree